Pomona-ITS/HPC-Tech-Tutorials/design/new_technologies/README.md

 ## VR/AR/MR (Virtual/Augmented/Mixed) reality

 Why all the hype?
 The prices are coming down, the competition is growing, there are more developers and creatives and, therefore, a lot more content.
-It started out as an extension of video games and continues ot be driven by video games but had been adoped in K12 and Higher Ed, Architectural Design, Travel and Tour Visualization, Campus Tours, Remote Social Interaction (World War II veterans meeting for anniversaries), Online COmmunites (Rec Room), Treatment of PTSD for the vetarans, Journalism, Movies, Immersive Art (Dali, Van Gogh), Interactive Experiences, Training (KFC), Simulations, Medicine, Empathy Training (Refugee experience, Autism, Sexual Assault Victims), and much more.
+It started out as an extension of video games and continues ot be driven by video games but had been adoped in K12 and Higher Ed, Architectural Design, Travel and Tour Visualization, Campus Tours, Remote Social Interaction (World War II veterans meeting for anniversaries), Online Communites (Rec Room), Treatment of PTSD for the vetarans, Journalism, Movies, Immersive Art (Dali, Van Gogh), Interactive Experiences, Training (KFC), Simulations, Medicine, Empathy Training (Refugee experience, Autism, Sexual Assault Victims), and much more.

 Below are some links that give you an idea of what was done so far.
 This list of far from extensive, mostly curated for Higher Ed, and if you find something that is not on it, please feel free to add.
 There are also a few definitive books on the subject, one of my favorites even uses AR (point your phone at the designated images and a cartoon of the author springs to life, with audio.